Rosetta Workspace ¶

 The user can create a Workspace from a list of Read-Only models.
 The list of created Workspaces appears under My Workspaces section.
 From this space, the user can view or delete any Workspace present in the list.

 When the user selects a different Workspace (in our example: we switch from Demonstration Model to Tutorial), the Application closes the current Workspace (in our example: shown as Demonstration Model) and opens the new one.
 This process typically takes a few moments as a number of server-side operations are required in the background.
-While this is taking place, the Application is inactive and informs the user of progress:

 Once its name gets displayed in the Workspace Menu, the new Workspace has been loaded as per its last persisted state and the Application operates in that Workspace from now on.